CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/RootChainGauge.md

     Returns: bridger (`address`).

     !!!note
         `factory` is set to `0x000000000000000000000000000000000000dEaD` so they contract does not initialize itself when deploying.
-Actual `factory` address is set when actually inizializing the contract via the `initialize()` function.
+The actual `factory` address is set when actually inizializing the contract via the `initialize()` function.

     ??? quote "Source code"